Online Therapy in New York State

-Online distance therapy meets you where you are located.
-We lead busy lives but still need to fit therapy into our schedules.
-“Telemental health,” as it is professionally referred to, has increased in popularity.
+Online therapy meets you where you are located.
+Normally, we lead busy lives but still need to fit therapy into our schedules.
+However, these days we are being told to stay at home, and so if you are looking for therapy this will be one of your only options.
+“Telemental health,” as it is professionally referred to, had already been increasing in popularity over the last few years.
 Psychotherapy is successful either in a traditional in-person setting or online with video technology, which is convenient and offers a sense of comfort.
 In addition, people in remote areas can access quality therapy without travelling longer in one direction than an actual session.
 If you feel this option meets your needs, contact me for a consultation.

 Some Frequently Asked Questions About Distance Therapy

 1. Tell me more about Distance Therapy and how it works.

 Video sessions allow you to have a therapy session from the convenience of your home or other private place without having a long commute, traffic, or taking time from work.
 I use Zoom for online video sessions, which is HIPAA-compliant.
 You can use it on your phone (Android or Iphone), tablet, or laptop/desktop computer.
 I simply send you an invitation to connect with you via Zoom.
 Then, using your device you can log in at your appointment time and we can see and hear each other.

 2. What are the benefits of Distance Therapy?

 It is important to be in a private place where others cannot hear the conversation but you can be wherever you choose.
 I’ve had clients have sessions in their office conference room or in a park (wifi is best, but Zoom can handle a cell phone connection).
 Sometimes access to LGBTQ and gender-affirming care in a rural area is difficult to find.
 Video therapy also offers the opportunity to present from the privacy of your home, where you might feel the most comfortable.

 3. Can I have sessions with you via video or phone?